voliveiro/make_pdf/README.md

-#Python Code to Combine a Collection of .jpg Files into a Single PDF
+# Python Code to Combine a Collection of .jpg Files into a Single PDF

-I organised the .jpg and .pdf files into separate folders _after_ I ran the .py file.
-So, I'd suggest, for simplicity's sake, doing the same - run the .py files in the same folders as the .jpg files.
-Then sort them after.
-Alternatively, you can just change the path to folder in the .py scripts.
+For simplicity's sake, I ran the .py file to convert the .jpgs into a PDF in the same folder as the images.
+But, you may wish to store your images in a different folder, in which case be sure to adjust the path to folder in your code.

+The sample I worked on was the document named Serving_Singapore.pdf